adarshu21/PADP-Lab/README.md

 - For Monte Carlo PI, pass the number of random points as a command line argument or enter interactively.
 - For MPI message passing, ensure mpirun -np <num_procs> is used, with <num_procs> matching your setup.
 - For image processing, provide input/output filenames and optionally tweak scheduling parameters.
+- For word search, you need to keep an input text file named `words.txt` in the same directory.
+It should have a list of sentences separated by newlines.
+- For dynamic memory allocation, adjust matrix size as needed.
+We actually need `nvc` compiler to run this program.
+So with GCC it's kind of redundant.

 ### References